Housley, in return to Sabres, wants more passion

 On the ice, the Sabres were inconsistent on offense and their defense had difficulty in transition and moving the puck out of Buffalo's end.

-Rather than focus on his now-former players in Nashville, Housley turned his attention to Sabres defensemen, including up-and-coming stars Rasmus Ristolainen and Jake McCabe.
+Rather than focus on his former players in Nashville, Housley turned his attention to Sabres defensemen, including up-and-coming stars Rasmus Ristolainen and Jake McCabe.

 "We've got a lot of good players on this team," Housley said.
 "It's just about learning the system, learning the way we want to play.
 And they will be heavily involved in our attack."